ninabarzh/broomstick/content/posts/frozen-north.md

 ## The north of the wheel

 In Indigenous frameworks like the Plains peoples’ Medicine Wheel, the North is the realm of the elder.
-It represents wisdom, vision, and responsibility—the long gaze of time.
+It represents wisdom, vision, and responsibility, the long gaze of time.
 The North holds the archetype of the King or Chief: the steward of legacy, the guardian of community, the one who leads from stillness.

 But like all archetypes, the King has a shadow.

-When maturity turns to rigidity, when stewardship becomes control, when the leader cannot let go—he becomes the **Tyrant King**.
+When maturity turns to rigidity, when stewardship becomes control, when the leader cannot let go, he becomes the **Tyrant King**.
 Obsessed with order, allergic to change, afraid of the world moving on without him.
 What was once wisdom becomes paranoia.
 What was once protection becomes petrification.

 ---